Traffic Manager endpoints

 - Only Web Apps at the Standard SKU or higher are eligible for use with Traffic Manager.
 Attempts to add a Web App of a lower SKU fail.
 Downgrading the SKU of an existing Web App results in Traffic Manager no longer sending traffic to that Web App.
 For more information on supported plans, see the App Service Plans.

 - When an endpoint receives an HTTP request, it uses the host header in the request to determine which Web App should service the request.
 The host header contains the DNS name used to start the request, for example

 contosoapp.azurewebsites.net.
 To use a different DNS name with your Web App, the DNS name must be registered as a custom domain name for the App.
 When adding a Web App endpoint as an Azure endpoint, the Traffic Manager profile DNS name is automatically registered for the App.
 This registration is automatically removed when the endpoint is deleted.

 - Each Traffic Manager profile can have at most one Web App endpoint from each Azure region.
 To work around for this constraint, you can configure a Web App as an External endpoint.
 For more information, see the FAQ.

 Disabling an endpoint in Traffic Manager can be useful to temporarily remove traffic from an endpoint that is in maintenance mode or being redeployed.
 Once the endpoint is running again, it can be re-enabled.

-You can enable or disable endpoints via the Traffic Manager portal, PowerShell, CLI, or REST API.
+You can enable or disable Traffic Manager endpoints using the Azure portal, PowerShell, CLI, or REST API.

 The current eligibility of each endpoint to receive traffic depends on the following factors: